SAEMC/Commit-Automator/README.md

 # You can check the path of Python runtime
-# The path shown after running this command is used when you set Cron
+# The path shown after running this command is used to set Cron
 (automator) which python
 ```